appium/appium/docs/en/advanced-concepts/wda-custom-server.md

 Appium for iOS uses [Facebook's WebDriverAgent](https://github.com/facebook/WebDriverAgent) as the automation backend.
 This backend is based on Apple's XCTest framework and shares all the known problem that are present in XCTest.
-For some of them we have workarounds, but there are some that are hardly possible to workaround.
+For some of them we have workarounds, but there are some that are hardly possible to workaround, for example https://github.com/facebook/WebDriverAgent/issues/507.
 The approach described in this article enables you to have full control over how WDA is built, managed, and run on the device.
 This way you may fine-tune your automated tests in CI environment and make them more stable in long-running perspective.

 Important points: